Oregon Office of Rural Health

 6. (Optional, not scored) Share lessons learned and any advice for rural peers who may undertake similar efforts.
 Include any strengths of the team or project that contributed to its success.

-7. Share photos, graphs, charts or documents to share and support your QI journey.
+7. Share photos, graphs, charts or documents to share and support your project.

 This award will be given once a year.
 Applications must be submitted by uploading your application via this form by Aug.
-31 of each year for consideration for the Oregon Rural Quality Excellence Award.
+31 of each year for consideration for the Oregon Rural Health Excellence Award Award.

-A panel of experts with demonstrated experience executing QI projects in a hospital, clinic and community-based settings, will review and score each complete application using the following criteria:
+A panel of experts with demonstrated experience executing rural health projects will review and score each complete application using the following criteria:

 • Significance: How significant is the problem being addressed?
 For example, does this project improve care for a traditionally underserved or vulnerable population?